 Dockside dining is just one attraction at this eatery perched on the Intracoastal just south of Oakland Park Boulevard near A1A.
 The vibe is Florida-casual, and you can expect to see men in Hawaiian shirts disembarking from boats and strutting inside.
 Traditional bar bites, Floribbean fare, and international offerings comprise the menu, including crabcakes, fried calamari, coconut shrimp, seared ahi, and conch fritters.
 You can also order half-pound beef burgers, overstuffed wraps, and out-of-the-ordinary takes on fish, like the blackened mahi Reuben sandwich.
 Cocktails run the gamut, including fruity martinis, thick frozen margarita-like concoctions, and enormous fish bowls filled with fizzy, vodka-based drinks.

-Located at the Harbor Shops, serving American dishes like burgers and ribs.
+Located at the North Beach Hotel in Fort Lauderdale Beach, serving gourmet American dishes and cocktails.

 A family-owned restaurant serving upscale comfort food from chicken potpie to pigs in a blanket to Janice’s meatloaf and fried green tomatoes.
 And yes, drinks are served in Mason jars.